Fact Sheet: The University of Chicago Medicine

-The University of Chicago Physicians Group, the largest group practice in the metropolitan area, includes more than 700 physicians, most of whom hold full-time faculty appointments at the University of Chicago.
+The University of Chicago Physicians Group, the largest group practice in the metropolitan area, includes about 900 physicians, most of whom hold full-time faculty appointments at the University of Chicago.
 Besides practicing at the University of Chicago Medicine Hyde Park campus and its off-campus locations, members of the physicians group provide a variety of services at other Chicago-area hospitals.

 University of Chicago Pritzker School of Medicine

 The University of Chicago's Pritzker School of Medicine is ranked among the top medical schools in United States and is the highest ranked of any in Illinois.
 Although smaller than most of the leading medical schools, with approximately 88 new students each year, the medical school is known for being rigorously selective, with approximately 6,000 applicants each year, and for its outstanding research programs.
 Pritzker did particularly well in NIH research funding per faculty member, placing 5th in the country.
 It continues to attract top students, placing 2nd in selectivity in the latest rankings, versus 4th last year and 41st in 2004. »Learn more about the Pritzker School of Medicine

 LaRabida Children's Hospital and Research Center